 The MACRO command is used under IAS to begin MACRO-11 assembler operations.
 The command causes MACRO-11 to assemble one or more ASCII source files containing MACRO-11 statements into a relocatable binary object file.
-The assembler will also produce an assembly listing, followed by a symbol listing and a cross reference listing.
+The assembler will also produce an assembly listing, followed by a symbol table listing.
+A cross-reference listing can also be produced, by means of the /CROSSREFERENCE qualifier (see 8.2.2, below).